While Reddit is free to use for all of its 430 million users, it needs to make money somehow. That’s why they collect data about their users.

 Moreover, the nature of the discussion boards can reveal interests not commonly expressed in other forums.
 In other words, advertisers are looking at Reddit and learning things about you they can’t learn anywhere else.

-- From your Reddit home, look for “Preferences” just above the search bar online.
+- Log into your account and look for “Preferences” just above the search bar online.
 You can also click on your profile icon and select “User Settings.”
+You’ll need to use a browser on your mobile device or computer to access these.

-- Click on the tab marked “Privacy and Security” to access the privacy options.
+- Click on the tab marked “Safety and Privacy” to access the privacy options.

-- There are several settings that might be worth changing.
+There are several Reddit privacy settings that are worth checking and possibly changing.
 We’ll discuss them all below.

 Data personalization on Reddit

-Clicking on “Data Personalization” offers you a screen with some options to modify this behavior.
-Keep in mind, these settings only apply to your use of Reddit while logged in.
+Keep in mind: Reddit privacy settings only apply to your use of the site while logged in.
 Using Reddit without logging in will reset these settings to their default each time.
 Here are the options you need to consider:

 - Locate the application you wish to unauthorize.